JoshCheek/deject/Readme.md

 I ultimately chose the current implementation because it was the easiest to add features to.
 That said, it is not canonical Ruby style code, and will take an open mind to work with.

-I intentially chose to avoid using a module because this is pervasive and widely abused in Ruby, for more, see my [blog](http://blog.8thlight.com/josh-cheek/2012/02/03/modules-called-they-want-their-integrity-back.html).
+I intentially chose to avoid using a module because this is pervasive and widely abused in Ruby, for more, see my [blog post](http://blog.8thlight.com/josh-cheek/2012/02/03/modules-called-they-want-their-integrity-back.html).
 I thought a long time about how to add the functionality, thinking about `Deject.execute` or some other verb that the Deject noun could perform.
-But I couldn't think of a good verb.
+But I couldn't think of a good one.
 But wait, do I _really_ need a verb?
 I went and re-read [Execution in the Kingdom of Nouns](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html) and decided I was okay with having a method named after the class that applies it, hence `Deject SomeClass`.
-Not a usual practice but not everything needs to be OO.
+Not a usual practice but not unheard of, and I don't think it makes sense to force an OO like interface where it doesn't fit well.

 We use `with_<dependency>` instead of `dependency=` because taking blocks is grotesque with assignment methods.
-Further, I have a general disdain for assignment methods as they encourage a mindset that is not congruent with OO (though I don't think everything in OOP _needs_ to be an object).
+Further, I have a general disdain for assignment methods as they encourage a mindset that doesn't appreciate the advantages of OO.
-"When you have a 'setter' on an object, you have turned an object back into a data structure" -- _Alan Kay_.
+_"When you have a 'setter' on an object, you have turned an object back into a data structure" -- Alan Kay_.
 Furthermore, I nearly always want to be able to override the result inline, which you can't easily do with assignment methods as the interpreter guarantees they return the RHS (best solution would be to `tap` the object).

 In general, all variables are stored as locals in closures rather than instance variables on the object.
-This is partially due to the implementation (alternative implementations used ivars), and partially because I wanted to make a point that relying on ivars is a bad practice.
-You cannot change implementations if you use the ivar instead of the getter (e.g. switch from `attr_accessor` to a struct, or in an `ActiveRecord::Base` subclass, moving a variable from a `attr_accessor` into the database).
-Furthermore, accessing ivars directly requires you to know when they were initialized, which you should not have to deal with, and this also impedes you from extracting the variable into a method you inherit from a module (the module can't lazily initialize it, because you access it directly).
+This is partially due to the implementation (alternative implementations used ivars), and partially because I wanted to make a point that relying on ivars is a bad practice: You cannot change implementations (without changing all the code using the ivar) if you use the ivar instead of the getter (e.g. switch from `attr_accessor` to a struct, or in an `ActiveRecord::Base` subclass, moving a variable from an `attr_accessor` into the database).
+Furthermore, directly accessing ivars requires you to know when they were initialized, which you should not have to deal with, and this also impedes you from extracting the variable into a method you inherit from a module (the module can't lazily initialize it, because their methods are completely bypassed).
 And it even impedes refactoring.
-If you used to initialize `@full_name` in the initialize method, you cannot decide to refactor `def fullname() @fullname end` into `def fullname() "#@firstname #@lastname" end` because users of fullname aren't using the method, they're accessing the variable directly.
+If you previously initialized `@full_name` in the `#initialize` method, you could not then decide to refactor `def fullname() @fullname end` into `def fullname() "#@firstname #@lastname" end` because users of fullname aren't using the method, they're accessing the variable directly.
+In general, I think it is best to encapsulate from everyone, including other methods in the same object.
 In Deject you don't have a choice, you use the methods because there are no variables.
+If you'd like to read an argument against my position on this, Rick Denatale summarizes Kent Beck's opinion on [ruby-talk](http://www.ruby-forum.com/topic/211544#919648).

-Deject does not litter your classes with unexpected methods or variables.
+Deject does not litter your classes or instances with unexpected methods or variables.

 Special Thanks